-The Act on Supporting Borrowers introduced the temporary suspension of mortgage loan repayment.
+The Act of 7 July 2022 on crowdfunding for business ventures and assistance to borrowers (ustawa z dnia 7 lipca 2022 r. o finansowaniu społecznościowym dla przedsięwzięć gospodarczych i pomocy kredytobiorcom) introduced the temporary suspension of mortgage loan repayment.
 In accordance with its provisions, at the request of the consumer, the lender suspends the repayment of a mortgage loan granted in PLN, except for loans indexed to or denominated in a currency other than PLN.
 The consumer is entitled to a suspension of mortgage loan repayment (i) for two months in the period from 1 August 2022 until 30 September 2022, (ii) for two months in the period from 1 October until 31 December 2022 and (iii) for one month in each quarter in the period from 1 January 2023 until 31 December 2023.
+As of the date of this Prospectus, it cannot be ruled out that the suspension period referred to in the preceding sentence will be extended.